wormhole-foundation/wormhole/SECURITY.md

 - **[July 1, 2022 - Kudelski](https://storage.googleapis.com/wormhole-audits/2022-07-01_kudelski.pdf)**
   - **Scopes**: _Ethereum Contracts, Solana Contracts, Terra Contracts, and Guardian_
 - **[August 16, 2022 - Kudelski](https://storage.googleapis.com/wormhole-audits/2022-08-16_kudelski.pdf)**
+  - **Scope**: _Algorand Contracts_
+- **Q3 2022 - OtterSec (DRAFT)**
+  - **Scope**: _NEAR Contracts_
+- **Q3 2022 - Halborn (DRAFT)**
+  - **Scope**: _Wormchain and Accounting_
+- **Q3 2022 - Certik (DRAFT)**
+  - **Scope**: _Ethereum Contracts, Solana Contracts, Terra Contracts, Guardian, and Solitaire_
+- **Q3 2022 - Trail of Bits (TESTING)**
+  - **Scope**: _Ethereum Contracts and Solana Contracts_
+- **Q3 2022 - Coinspect (SCHEDULED)**
-  - **Scopes**: _Algorand Contracts_
+  - **Scope**: _Algorand Contracts_

 ## White-Hat Hacking on Wormhole

-We want to lower the bar for White-hat hackers to find security bugs in Wormhole.
+The Wormhole project wants to lower the bar for White-hat hackers to find security bugs in Wormhole.
 Why?
-The easier we make this process, the more likely it will be for white-hats to find bugs in Wormhole and responsibly disclose them, helping to secure the network.
+The easier this process, the more likely it will be for white-hats to find bugs in Wormhole and responsibly disclose them, helping to secure the network.

-Here's a list of strategies we've found helpful for getting started on Wormhole:
+Here's a list of strategies that are helpful for getting started on Wormhole:

-- Review the existing unit and integration testing (found in [CONTRIBUTING.md](https://github.com/wormhole-foundation/wormhole/blob/dev.v2/CONTRIBUTING.md)) and see what we're already testing for.
+- Review the existing unit and integration testing (found in [CONTRIBUTING.md](https://github.com/wormhole-foundation/wormhole/blob/dev.v2/CONTRIBUTING.md)) and see what is already being testing for.
-  - Check out places were we might be missing test coverage entirely.
+  - Check out places where there might be missing test coverage entirely.
 This could be a ripe spot to look for something we missed.
-  - Check out places were we have unit/integration tests, but we lack sufficient [negative test](https://en.wikipedia.org/wiki/Negative_testing) coverage.
+  - Check out places where there are unit/integration tests, but they lack sufficient [negative test](https://en.wikipedia.org/wiki/Negative_testing) coverage.
-- Review our different smart contract implementations (eg. Solana, EVM, CosmWasm, Move) and attempt to understand how and why they are different.
+- Review different smart contract implementations (eg. Solana, EVM, CosmWasm, Move) and attempt to understand how and why they are different.
   - Does one chain have a safety check that another chain doesn't?
   - Does one chain have a specific set of nuances / gotchas that that were missed on another chain?
 - Consider going beyond the source code
   - Review the deployed contracts on chain.
-Is something odd that we missed?
+Is something odd that may have been missed?

-We'll continue to iterate on this list of white-hat bootstrap strategies as we grow our lessons learned internally hacking on Wormhole and from other white-hats who have been successful via our bug bounty program.
+This section will continue iterating on white-hat bootstrap strategies as lessons are learned hacking on Wormhole and from community members.

-It's important to remember this is an iterative process.
-If you spend the time to come up with a new test case, but didn't actually find a bug, we'd be extremely appreciative if you'd be willing to send a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with additional positive and negative test cases.
-This process has shown repeatedly to improve your ability to understand Wormhole, and will increase your odds of success.
+It's important to remember this is an iterative process and to stay positive.
+If you spend the time coming up with a new test case, but didn't actually find a bug, please send a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with additional positive and negative test cases.
+This process has shown repeatedly to improve your ability to understand Wormhole, and will increase your odds of finding future bugs.

 ## Guidance to Chain Integrators